 Aim: To compare the accuracy of the Three-Dimensional (3D) printed rapid prototyped models with orthodontic stone models across different ranges of crowding.

-Materials and Methods: A cross-sectional study carried out at the Bharati Vidyapeeth Deemed to be University, Dental College and Hospital, Sangli, Maharashtra, India during September 2019 to September 2020.
+Materials and Methods: An in-vitro study carried out at the Bharati Vidyapeeth Deemed to be University, Dental College and Hospital, Sangli, Maharashtra, India during September 2019 to September 2020.
 A total of 36 rapid prototyped models were reconstructed from stone models using Light Emitting Diode (LED) scanner and Digital Light Processing (DLP) technology.
 Dental stone models and RP models were evaluated using digital caliper for different linear measurements and arch dimensions.
 The data was analysed using Statistical Package for Social Sciences (SPSS) version 26.0.
 To evaluate accuracy, t-test analyses and Bland-Altman plotting were performed.

 Results: T-test showed statistically non significant difference in all parameters of measurements of RP models when compared to stone models.
 According to Bland-Altman plotting.
 The mean difference between stone and RP models for the various degree of crowding was minimal and within ±0.07 mm in all planes.